nisfashabana/K-means-clustering-iris-dataset-/README.md

 ## Usage Instructions

-1.Run clustering Analysis
+1.Run clustering Analysi
 Execute the main script to visualize both the Elbow and Silhouette plots:

 python kmeans_iris_analysis.py

-	2. Key Sections of the Code:
+2.Key Sections of the Code:
-	•	Data preprocessing: Standardizes the dataset using StandardScaler.
+    •Data preprocessing: Standardizes the dataset using StandardScaler.
-	•	K-Means Clustering: Applies clustering for varying  k  values.
+    •K-Means Clustering: Applies clustering for varying  k  values.
-	•	Elbow Plot: Visualizes the distortion score (inertia) across different clusters.
+    •Elbow Plot: Visualizes the distortion score (inertia) across different clusters.
-	•	Silhouette Plot: Shows silhouette scores for different  k  values.
+    •Silhouette Plot: Shows silhouette scores for different  k  values.

-Key Outputs
+## Key Outputs

-	1. Elbow Plot:
+1.Elbow Method:
 	Helps determine the optimal  k  by identifying the “elbow” point where distortion reduction slows down.
-	2. Silhouette Plot:
+2.Silhouette Plot:
 	Suggests the best  k  by indicating how well data points fit within their clusters.
-	3. Cluster Visualization:
+3.Cluster Visualization:
 	Visualizes clusters formed by K-Means with different  k  values.

-Interpreting the Results
+## Interpreting the Results

-	•	The Elbow Method often suggests a smaller  k  for compact clusters, while the Silhouette Score prefers values with better-defined cluster separation.
+•The Elbow Method often suggests a smaller  k  for compact clusters, while the Silhouette Score prefers values with better-defined cluster separation.
-	•	Choose  k  based on both visual inspection and domain knowledge.
+•Choose  k  based on both visual inspection and domain knowledge.
-	•	Example decision:
+•Example decision:
-	•	If Elbow suggests  k=3  and Silhouette suggests  k=5 , try evaluating  k=4  as a compromise.
+•If Elbow suggests  k=4  and Silhouette suggests  k=2 , try evaluating  k=3  as a compromise.

 Conclusion